The Habitat Restoration Program is indefinitely suspended. Park staff hope to be able to resume this program in the Fall of 2022. Check back then.

 Schedule and Time Commitment

-Program generally meets on one Sunday of most months year-round.
-Participants meet at 9 am at the Bear Valley Visitor Center and work at a site until about 1 pm.
+For the Sunday workdays, we meet at 9 am at the Bear Valley Visitor Center and carpool to a work site elsewhere in the park, then work until about 1 pm.

 Volunteers are not required to work more than one day at a time.
 However, volunteers are welcome to work as many of the work days as desired.